 The case has been filed under charges of attempted murder and rioting with use of deadly weapons.

-Shera Kot is home to around 60 Christian families living among a larger community of Muslims.
-Since the incident, Christians have stayed in their homes, and police security has been provided for them.
+Shera Kot is home to around 60 Christian families who are living among a larger community of Muslims.
+Since the incident Christians have stayed in their homes and police security has been provided for them.

 Violent attacks on Christians are becoming more common in Pakistan.
-On May 15 at least eight Christians were left with fractured bones after the small Christian community of Chak 5, a village in the Okara region of Punjab, was terrorized by a Muslim mob of around 200 people.
+On 15 May 2021 at least eight Christians were left with fractured bones after the small Christian community of Chak 5, a village in the Okara region of Punjab, was terrorised by a Muslim mob of around 200 people.